wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 Update the following values in the discovery metadata configuration:

-- `wis2box.topic_hierarchy`: the topic hierarchy that categorizes the data (this value should be the same as the definition in your newly created data mapping).
-- `wis2box.country`: 3-letter country code in lower case
-- `wis2box.centre_id`: your centre id as defined in the previous exercise
-- `metadata.identifier`: a unique identifier consisting of `urn:x-wmo:md:[country]:[centre_id]:[dataset_name]`, where `[dataset-name]` can be any name of your choosing.
-Remember this value for API validation later on in this exercise
 - `identification.title`: a human readable title describing your data
 - `identification.abstract`: a human readable description describing your data
-- `identification.dates.creation`: when the discovery metadata was created (today's date)
-- `identification.extents.spatial (bbox)`: the bounding box coordinates of your data (minimum longitude, minimum latitude, maximum longitude, maximum latitude), in decimal degrees
-- `identification.extents.temporal (begin)`: the begin and end time of your data (keeping the end time to `null` is suitable to ongoing observations)
+- `identification.extents.temporal (begin)`: the begin (`BEGIN_DATE`) (`YYYY-MM-DD`) and end time of your data (keeping the end time to `null` is suitable to ongoing observations)
 - `contact.pointOfContact`: your organization's point of contact information

+!!! note
+    Many values have been pre-populated as part of the [Initializing wis2box](../initializing-wis2box) practical session, however you will want to ensure they are correct / accurate for your dataset.

 !!! tip
     The configuration is based on the YAML format.
 Consult the [YAML cheatsheet](../cheatsheets/yaml.md) for more information.

 !!! tip
-    Ensure that bbox values are correctly signed (for example, use the minus sign [`-`] for southern or western hemispheres.
+    As the `identification.extents.spatial.bbox` coordinates are pre-populated, you may want to update the coordinates if the dataset coordinates are not based on your country's administrative boundaries.
+Feel free to update this value accordingly, ensuring that values are correctly signed (for example, use the minus sign [`-`] for southern or western hemispheres.

-!!! tip
     The following tools can be valuable for deriving your `identification.extents.spatial.bbox`:

     - [https://gist.github.com/graydon/11198540](https://gist.github.com/graydon/11198540)